gcwiley/learning-angular-material/to-do-list.md

 4. add image gallery code

-5. update color palette
+5. update the color palette

-6. Add a clock
+6. Add a clock component

+7. deploy to azure!